ryanwilsond/belte/README-dev.md

 ## Tools for Building

-This project uses the .NET SDK (7.0) for building, wrapped with GNU Make.
-You can also run the project without GNU Make by launching a debug profile ( currently only for Visual Studio Code).
+This project uses the .NET SDK (7.0).
+To run the project, launch a debug or release profile (currently only for Visual Studio Code).
+For publishing the project, GNU Make is used.

 Visual Studio Code is strongly recommended, but not required.

-## Building Buckle
+## Publishing Buckle

-Run `$ make` to build the project, and run `$ make test` to run the project's tests.
+Run `$ make` to publish the project, and run `$ make test` to run the project's tests.

-The final executable is put into `./buckle.exe`.

-If you are using Visual Studio Code, a debug task is provided and can be launched by pressing F5.

-## Building Sander

-Run `$ make sander` to build the project.

-The final executable is put into `./sander.exe`.
+The final executable is put into `./bin/release/buckle.exe`.